aosabook/500lines/interpreter/interpreter.markdown

 4
 ```

 Calculating 19 `%` 5 yields 4&mdash;no surprise there.
-What happens if we call it with different kinds of arguments?
+What happens if we call it with different arguments?

 ```python
 >>> mod("by%sde", "teco")
 'bytecode'
 ```

 What just happened?
-You've probably seen this syntax before, but in a different context: string formatting.
+You've probably seen this syntax before, but in a different context:

 ```
 >>> print("by%sde" % "teco")